greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/greenplum_fdw.html.md

 ## <a id="topic_examples"></a>Example

-In this example, you query data residing in a database named `rdb` on the remote 16-segment Greenplum Database cluster whose master is running on host `gpc2_master`, port `5432`:
+In this example, you query data residing in a database named `rdb` on the remote 16-segment Greenplum Database cluster whose coordinator is running on host `gpc2_coordinator`, port `5432`:

-1. Initiate a `psql` session to the database named `testdb` on the local Greenplum Database master host:
+1. Initiate a `psql` session to the database named `testdb` on the local Greenplum Database coordinator host:

     ```
     $ psql -d testdb